jotavare/minishell/README.md

 </p>

 <p align="center">
+	<a href="#about">About</a> •
-	<a href="#before-evaluation">Before evaluation</a> •
+	<a href="#important-information">Important Information</a> •
 	<a href="#utilities">Utilities</a> •
 	<a href="#norminette">Norminette</a> •
 	<a href="#license">License</a>
 </p>

 ## ABOUT
 The existence of shells is linked to the very existence of IT.
 At the time, all developers agreed that communicating with a computer using aligned 1/0 switches was seriously irritating.
-It was only logical that they came up with the idea of creating a software to communicate with a computer using interactive lines of commands in a language somewhat close to the human language.
+It was only logical that they came up with the idea of creating software to communicate with a computer using interactive lines of commands in a language somewhat close to the human language.

-Thanks to Minishell, I’ll be able to travel through time and come back to problems people faced when Windows didn’t exist.
-This project is about creating a simple shell, my own little bash.
+Thanks to Minishell, I travelled through time and came back to problems people faced when Windows didn’t exist.
+This project was about creating a simple shell, my own little bash.
 I learned a lot about processes and file descriptors.

 - [Subject](https://github.com/jotavare/minishell/blob/main/subject/en_subject_minishell.pdf) `PDF`
 - [References](https://github.com/jotavare/42-resources#03-minishell) `GitHub`

-## BEFORE EVALUATION
+## IMPORTANT INFORMATION
-- [ ] Check norminette for any errors.
+- [x] Check the norminette for any errors.
-- [ ] Check for segmentation faults, bus errors, double free, leaks, ...
+- [x] Check for segmentation faults, bus errors, double free, leaks, ...
-- [ ] Must compile with -Wall, -Wextra and -Werror.
+- [x] Must compile with -Wall, -Wextra and -Werror.
-- [ ] Makefile must contain $(NAME), all, clean, fclean.
+- [x] Makefile must contain $(NAME), all, clean, fclean.
-- [ ] Check for forbidden functions in your code.
+- [x] Check for forbidden functions in your code.
-- [ ] Check the [evaluation page](https://github.com/jotavare/jotavare/blob/main/42/project_evaluations/minishell_evaluation_page.pdf) for any errors, leaks or other requirements.
+- [x] Check the subject for any other requirements.

 | Important Commands                | Description                                                              |
 | :-------------------------------- | :----------------------------------------------------------------------- |